flora515/sarcasm-project-report/README.md

 ## Methods

-We fine-tuned RoBERTa (Sequence Classifier) on sarcasm detection, using our labeled training dataset.
+We fine-tuned the RoBERTa (for sequence classification) on sarcasm detection, using the labeled training dataset.
 In order to evaluate its performance, we compared the fine-tuned model to a linear regression model that was trained on the same data and on the same task.
-We applied TF-IDF vectorization to find the most characteristic words that were used in the sarcastic comments compared to the non-sarcastic ones.
-In our linguistic analysis, we applied sentiment analysis to obtain the sentiment incongruity score for sarcastic and non-sarcastic comments and determined the punctuation density by xxx.
-For the topic modeling within the sarcastic comments, we used xxx to extract the sentence embeddings and determine their similarity, then we applied HDBSCAN clustering.
+We applied TF-IDF vectorization to find the most characteristic expressions that were used in the sarcastic comments compared to the non-sarcastic ones.
+In our linguistic analysis, we determined the sentiment incongruity and punctuation density of sarcastic and non-sarcastic comments.
+Finally, we applied topic modeling to the comments labeled as sarcastic.

 ### Setup

 - Outline the tools, software, and hardware environment, along with configurations used for conducting your experiments
 - Be sure to document the Python version and other dependencies clearly